peachynonah/CLBF_2linkman/README.md

 graph_input: graph of 2-norm of input.
 Comparison of FL input and added safety input is also shown.

 ROS2bag_onpaper_datas: ROS2 bag file datas of simulation situations on the submitted paper.

+Calculation_codes: Othet codes for additional calculation such as kinematics transfer between task space - joint space of desired initial pose.